 Another thing to keep in mind is the solvent (the liquid all these molecules are dissolved in).

 Remember how we needed a strong nucleophile to get SN2 because we have to actually kick something off as opposed to just wait for it to leave?
-While polar protic solvents can hydrogen-bond with the nucleophile, shielding it in a “solvent cage” and thus weakening its strength, making SN2 less favorable.
+Well, polar protic solvents can hydrogen-bond with the nucleophile, shielding it in a “solvent cage” and thus weakening its strength, making SN2 less favorable.
 So SN2 works better in polar Aprotic solvents (acetone, acetonitrile, dimethylformamide (DMF), dimethylsulfoxide (DMSO), etc.)

 What about SN1?
 The nucleophile isn’t part of the rate-determining step, so it isn’t negatively impacted by protic solvents.
 And the protic solvents are often helpful for stabilizing the carbocation.
 So polar protic solvents (look for -OH and -NH es like in water, methanol, form amide, etc.) favor SN1.